Skip to main content

 2

-Locality creates a local folder for the connected workspace and registers the native file provider when needed.
+Locality prepares the local workspace folder and registers the native file provider when that projection mode is used.

 3